hariharan1309/expense-tracker/README.md

 2. Navigate to the cloned repository: `cd expense-tracker`
 3. Install dependencies for the backend: `cd backend` and `pnpm install`
 4. Install dependencies for the frontend: `cd frontend` and `pnpm install`
-5. Start the backend server: `cd backend` and `pnpm run start`
+5. Start the backend server: `cd backend` and `pnpm run dev`
-6. Start the frontend server: `cd frontend` and `pnpm run start`
+6. Start the frontend server: `cd frontend` and `pnpm run dev`
-7. Open the application in your web browser: `http://localhost:3000`
+7. Open the application in your web browser: `http://localhost:5173`

 ## Frontend